Here’s something that may finally speed up the typically slow home loan process: an appraisal-less home purchase.

 Well, now it does.
 The pair tend to follow one another if the other makes a change, and so Fannie Mae released an update pertaining to appraisal waivers on purchases.

-As of August 19th, purchase transactions will now be eligible for a Property Inspection Waiver (PIW), their version of appraisal-less mortgage.
+As of August 19th, 2017 purchase transactions will now be eligible for a Property Inspection Waiver (PIW), their version of an appraisal-less mortgage.

 Eligible purchase transactions include the following: